 It is also essential for anyone who is injured in any kind of accident where an insurance company is going to be involved to understand the motivations of that insurance company.
 While the insurance company might be an auto insurance company, a homeowner’s insurance company, or any other kind of insurance company, their motivations are all the same: to minimize the value of your settlement.
 You may not think so, at first.
 The first person you speak to, an insurance claims adjuster, is likely to be good at their job, which means that they’re going to build rapport with you, make you feel cared about, and convince you of what they say your claim is worth – or worse, that you don’t have a claim.

 Understanding that their primary goal is to minimize what they pay for insurance claims, you can be prepared to watch what you say, refuse to give any recorded statements, and politely decline to comment on the claim without first talking to your attorney.
-When you contact the Michael Jeffcoat Firm, we will be happy to handle the negotiations process for you, so that you don’t have to worry about being taken advantage of by any insurance company.
+When you contact The Jeffcoat Firm, we will be happy to handle the negotiations process for you, so that you don’t have to worry about being taken advantage of by any insurance company.

 In fact, we strongly advise that you avoid saying anything to the insurance company and especially avoid signing anything or making any agreements without first having everything viewed, discussed, and approved by an attorney.
 Further, you should not expect everything to be resolved so quickly and easily.
 Rather, there should be an investigation, the collection of evidence of the incident and the associated damages, and a period of negotiation.
 You can settle your claim quickly and easily, but you are likely to regret this when your expenses and damages turn out to be far more than you expected and far more than the settlement will cover.
-Contact the skilled South Carolina personal injury legal team at the Michael Jeffcoat Firm for legal advice on your claim.
+Contact the skilled South Carolina personal injury lawyer at The Jeffcoat Firm for legal advice on your claim.